PROJECTS

 PanCareSurPass

-PanCareSurPass is an EU-funded project looking at how to more widely implement the digital Survivorship Passport (SurPass) to improve survivorship care for survivors of childhood and adolescent cancer in Europe.
-PanCareSurPass will develop, test and implement the SurPass in participating countries.
+PanCareSurPass was an EU-funded project looking at how to more widely implement the digital Survivorship Passport (SurPass) to improve survivorship care for survivors of childhood and adolescent cancer in Europe.
+PanCareSurPass developed, tested and implemented the SurPass in participating countries.

 EU-CAYAS-NET

-The EU-funded project “EU-CAYAS-NET” will develop a “European Youth Cancer Survivors Network” alongside an interactive virtual platform.
-The network will foster social networking, peer-support, knowledge-exchange.
+During the EU-funded project “EU-CAYAS-NET”, a “European Youth Cancer Survivors Network” alongside an interactive virtual platform was develeoped.
+The network fostered social networking, peer-support, knowledge-exchange.

 UNICA4EU